cronn/test-utils/README.md

 ### TestClock
 TestClock is an implementation of the abstract class `Clock`, and provides features useful for testing.
 If not specified it is initialized with a fixed Instant in the past.
 Its time is fixed, this clock will not run.
 Therefore, it also provides features to manipulate its time.

+### ResetClockExtension
+Convenient extension if you are using `TestClock` in Spring based integration tests: it automatically resets `TestClock` if such bean is found within test `ApplicationContext`.

+Warning: requires Spring dependency which is defined as optional in library: you have to provide it on your own.

 ### ConcurrentTest
 ConcurrentTest offers support for tests which need to run on mutliple threads.
 It handles the overhead of submitting and evaluating each of a given number of a `task`.
 It uses the `ExecutorServiceUtils` to ensure that the `executorService` is properly shut down and the `task queue` is cleared, so that subsequent tests can run without interference.